Why Covid-19 Vaccination Is Necessary

 Another concern for the necessity of vaccination is that though cases of vaccine preventable diseases have declined, some of these disorders are actually common in other nations and are brought to the U.S by migrants.
 If vaccination stopped, then it is possible for them to catch the diseases from migrants while travelling.

 Vaccinations present an effective and critical way of preventing infectious diseases.
-It is also the most effective way of mortality and morbidity in decreasing infectious diseases in the global perspective.
+It is also the most effective way of mortality and morbidity in decreasing infectious diseases including covid-19 in the global perspective.
 This presents the reason why many nations in the world have incorporated vaccination programs.
 As earlier pointed out, the elimination of smallpox in the world presents a most effective example on the essence of immunization.
 Many other diseases, which had been a cause for concern during the seventeen century, had been overcome through vaccination.
 Countries with inadequate measures of vaccinations and those with low rate of immunization have also high prevalence of vaccination preventable diseases occur.

 Although some people may argue that there are associated risks in vaccination the serious reactions only occur in sporadic cases.
 Moreover, vaccination itself cannot be the cause of the diseases of which it is intended to prevent.
 On the other hand, children who are not vaccinated could be a source of contagious diseases for other children who may be sensitive when given an infection.